flintlib/arb/doc/source/acb_mat.rst

         \exp(A) = \sum_{k=0}^{\infty} \frac{A^k}{k!}.

     The function is evaluated as `\exp(A/2^r)^{2^r}`, where `r` is chosen to give rapid convergence of the Taylor series.
-The series is evaluated using rectangular splitting.
     Error bounds are computed as for :func:`arb_mat_exp`.

 .. function:: void acb_mat_trace(acb_t trace, const acb_mat_t mat, slong prec)